 Forty-one percent of dealers and consumers expect more states to adopt mandates that stipulate only electric vehicle (EV) sales at some point in the future.
 Though market share is still low, the right investment in education now will enable brands to capture more market share as EV share grows and the customer base expands beyond early adopters.

 Additionally, a third of consumers still have vehicles without advanced safety features.
 And with a slew of connected features and tech being introduced, brands must position these enhancements in the right way to gain adoption and increased revenue from new streams, such as connected subscriptions.
 Partnerships with content providers and content contextual to the driving experience will enhance the connected experience.
 Developing a holistic connected solution strategy will be important to increase “stickiness,” getting past connected navigation and into infotainment and digital upgrades.

-It is time to boost your holistic visibility into an understanding of your individual customers’ needs and behaviors.
-Only then can you connect each customer to personalized solutions that matter to them, through relevant marketing and value propositions that will drive value to both your customers and your brand.
+It is time to boost your holistic visibility into an understanding of your individual customers’ needs and behaviours.
+Only then can you connect each customer to personalised solutions that matter to them, through relevant marketing and value propositions that will drive value to both your customers and your brand.